Halide Edib Adıvar: Death

 Halide Edib died on 9 January 1964 in Istanbul.
 She was laid to rest at the Merkezefendi Cemetery in Istanbul.

 Legacy

 Starting in the 1970s, the Ottoman and Turkish Studies Association awarded students a Halide Edip Adıvar scholarship.
-After Adıvar's involvement in the Armenian genocide became widely known, the Association attempted to rename the scholarship; however, as of 2021 the name remains because the association's board had not yet obtained the consent of the donor who sponsors the Hali Edip Adıvar scholarships.
+After Adıvar's involvement in the Armenian genocide became widely known, the Association attempted to rename the scholarship; however, as of 2021 the name remains because the association's board had not yet obtained the consent of the donor who sponsors the Halide Edip Adıvar scholarships.